Planes, Trains, and Automobiles: Hacks For Traveling With Kids - Safari Ltd®

 • Lacing activities are great for fine motor practice and concentration.
 The small lacing objects in this Lauri Primer Pak would work great for travel.

 • Puzzles may seem a bit risky during travel, but I have found great success by choosing puzzles with small piece counts and by putting the pieces into a tray.
-I would recommend puzzles under 50 pieces for travel.
+I would recommend puzzles under 50 pieces for travel or the fun 3D Eugy puzzles for older children.

 Large Motor Movement